 What Is The Purpose of Dark Mode and Why Is It So Special?

-Many people are obsessed with dark mode coming to iOS!
+Many people are obsessed with dark mode for iOS!

 Dark mode removes all those white and bright backgrounds that up to now have been the standard look for mobile screens and apps and replaces that with dark and black backgrounds.